redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 #### Optional Heat APIs

-By default, the controller nodes will install without CloudFormations and CloudWatch APIs enabled.
+By default, the controller node will install without CloudFormations and CloudWatch APIs enabled.
 To enable one or both of them:

 *   In Foreman UI navigate to More -> Configuration -> Host Groups and click on the Controller host group (Neutron Controller or Nova Network Controller, depending on which one you use).